 Once all of the meat has been used up, set the skewers aside while you get the smoker ready.

-I used the Camp Chef Woodwind SG pellet smoker for these– it has a 22 lb hopper, an ash cleanout that you can get to on the OUTSIDE of the smoker, the ability to slide the flame deflector out of the way via a lever on the outside of the unit to let some of that direct heat get up to the grate where the food is.
+I like to use the Camp Chef Woodwind for these– it has a 22 lb hopper, an ash cleanout that you can get to on the OUTSIDE of the smoker, the ability to slide the flame deflector out of the way via a lever on the outside of the unit to let some of that direct heat get up to the grate where the food is.
 It's not a replacement for the sear box but it's nice direct heat and you'll get some sizzle on whatever you are cooking.

 I've been using Camp Chef pellet smokers for a couple of years now and I've had nothing but great results.

 For pellet smokers: start it up in the lowest setting with the lid open then once the flame is roaring (you'll be able to hear it) close the lid and set it on 225 or whatever temperature you are wanting to cook at.